 The instructions will be different for each provider, so I’ll just link the top-level installation page here.

 Everything in Drone is Docker-first.
-As such, Drone is designed to be installed in a Docker container.
+Therefore, Drone is designed to be installed in a Docker container.
 Below is a sanitized version of my docker-compose.yml file to run Drone and the Docker runner (the runner is the application that actually executes the CI/CD pipeline steps).
 By Default, Drone uses a SQLite database, but also supports PostgreSQL and MySQL as well.
 I didn’t post my PostgreSQL configuration here to keep things simple.

 version: '3' services: drone: container_name: drone image: drone/drone:1 restart: unless-stopped environment: - DRONE_SERVER_HOST=drone.internal.mydomain.com - DRONE_SERVER_PROTO=https - DRONE_GITEA_SERVER=https://git.internal.mydomain.com - DRONE_GITEA_CLIENT_ID=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX - DRONE_GITEA_CLIENT_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX - DRONE_RPC_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX networks: - drone ports: - '80:80' volumes: - 'drone_data:/data' drone-runner-docker: container_name: drone-runner-docker image: drone/drone-runner-docker:1 restart: unless-stopped environment: - DRONE_RPC_HOST=drone.internal.mydomain.com - DRONE_RPC_PROTO=https - DRONE_RUNNER_NAME=runner1 - DRONE_UI_DISABLE=true - DRONE_RPC_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX networks: - drone ports: - '3000:3000' volumes: - '/var/run/docker.sock:/var/run/docker.sock' networks: drone: volumes: drone_data: driver: local